 No, there are no toilets available.

 Yes, there is an onsite restaurant.

-Somerset Cricket Museum has not told us if they are fully wheelchair friendly.
+No, Somerset Cricket Museum is not wheelchair friendly.

-Somerset Cricket Museum has not told us if they are fully pushchair friendly.
+No, Somerset Cricket Museum have stated they are not pushchair friendly.

 Somerset Cricket Museum has not told us if they are dog friendly.